mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 Which columns are actually sortable will depend on your data source.
 For REST, the sorting parameters are limited to whatever is available as a query parameter in the REST http call.
 For NoSQL, the set of available indices limit available sorting parameters.

+It is best for your `DataProvider` to throw `IllegalArgumentException` in `AbstractBackEndDataProvider.fetchFromBackEnd()` for any unsupported sort clause it encounters in the `Query.sortOrders` field.
+Then, document all supported sorting criteria in the kdoc for your `DataProvider`, so that you'll know which columns to mark as non-sortable in the Grid.

 ### Adding support for filtering